 Coaches may need to check in with students to help students identify the end of a unit, in particular if the teacher does not give a study guide or a culminating assignment that marks the end of a unit.
 Some Coaches will type up the student's Table of Contents and copy it on a color paper to be stapled to the front of the packet (see picture below) to differentiate each unit packet.
 Either way be sure that students get a new G page at the very beginning of each new unit!
 In addition, devise a system that works well for the student and the Coach of where to store the unit packets until the end of the semester or school year when they will be used to study for a cumulative final exam.
 Some teams store the packets in order in the very back of the binder in the three rings (behind the loose-leaf binder paper) while other keep the completed packets in an office or at home.
 Regardless of where the packets are stored be sure they are in safely kept and easily accessible for student and/or teacher review.
-Because these unit packets may not be stored in a student's Organized Binder, it is critical that the student and Coach file in the Academic Toolkit (Page F) anything that might be referred to later in they are asked to refer to them in class.
+Because these unit packets may not be stored in a student's Organized Binder, it is critical that the student and Coach file in the Academic Toolkit (Page F) anything that might be referred to later in the semester or school year.
+One does not want assignments stored in a unit packet at home when they are asked to refer to them in class.